ssoulier/forceteki/docs/implementing-cards.md

 }
 ```

 A "state watcher" is a set of event triggers which are used to log events that occur during the game.
-For example, the `AttacksThisPhaseWatcher` used above is called on every `onCardPlayed` event and adds the event to the list of played cards this phase.
+For example, the `AttacksThisPhaseWatcher` used above is called on every `onAttackDeclared` event and adds the event to the list of attacks this phase.
 The `getCurrentValue()` method on a watcher will return the state object for that watcher, which varies by watcher type.

 For a list of available state watchers, see [StateWatcherLibrary](../server/game/stateWatchers/StateWatcherLibrary.ts).